 Part of Lancaster’s strength is his natural optimism.
 This has rubbed off on his players and also, apparently, his employers.
 Just a few weeks ago the RFU gave him a hefty five-year contract extension before the World Cup.

-Although this gives the team stability going forward, it's a massive gamble.
-With and lurking in the group stages, England's tournament could come to an abrupt end.
+Although this gives the team stability going forward, it’s a massive gamble.
+With Australia and Wales lurking in the group stages, England’s tournament could come to an abrupt end.
 On the other hand, should England emerge from the group stage unscathed, they have a good chance of winning the trophy.

 If everything goes to plan next year, and Lancaster survives until the end of his contract, he will become England’s longest serving head coach ever.